Feravyre/feravyre.github.io/README.md

 # feravyre.github.io

 If you managed to get here somehow, please leave peacefully.
-THank you.
+Thank you.